openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 Features
 --------
-- Supports SPI mode
-- Supports quad SPI mode
+- Supports both standard SPI and quad SPI mode.
+The default mode of operation is standard SPI mode.
 - Supports half-duplex
 - Supports interrupts to notify end of receive and transmit operation from L2 memory.
 - Support lsb-first or msb-first operation.